 Mr M. Dutton satisfies all the tests of the Recommendations and is considered independent.
-Each director's skills, experience and expertise relevant to the position of director and period of office of each director in office at the date of this annual report is contained in the Directors' Report.
+Each director's skills, experience and expertise relevant to position of director and period of office of each director in office at date of annual report is contained in the Directors' Report.

-RECOMMENDATION 2.2 AND 2.3 - INDEPENDENT CHAIRMAN AND MANAGING DIRECTOR
+Recommendation 2.2 and 2.3 - Independent Chairman and Managing Director

 The roles of Chairman and Managing Director are currently combined.
-The Chairman of the Company, Mr P. Wade, also holds the position of Managing Director and is considered not to be independent.
+The Chairman of the Company, Peter Wade, also holds the position of Managing Director and is considered not to be independent.
 This board structure was created after due consideration to the strategy of the Company, and the Board considers Mr Wade the best person to lead the Company from the combined position at this time.